wazuh/wazuh-documentation/source/container-security/docker-monitor/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn how to monitoring Docker servers and container events with Wazuh in this section of our documentation.
+  :description: Learn how to monitor Docker servers and container events with Wazuh in this section of our documentation.

 .. _docker-monitor-index: